-Tropical Basic Offshore Safety Induction and Emergency Training is designed for personnel who are new to the offshore oil and gas industry and who require the safety and emergency response training and assessment requirements to work in an offshore, warm water (tropical*) environment only.
+Tropical Basic Offshore Safety Induction and Emergency Training is designed for personnel who are new to the offshore oil and gas industry and who require this safety and emergency response training and assessment to work in an offshore, warm water (tropical*) environment only.

 - Offshore hazards, their control and consequences